Nagendra1997/mesibo-documentation/index.md

 title: Mesibo Conferencing and Streaming API Documentation
 ---

-Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events, webinars, on-demand streaming, and more which can be deployed both on cloud and on-premise at no additional cost.
+Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events, webinars, on-demand streaming, and more which can be deployed both on cloud and on-premise, at no additional cost.

-Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application with minimal setup and cost.
+Mesibo offers a powerful combination of features to build any kind of conferencing and streaming applications with minimal setup and cost.

 ## Why mesibo for conferencing?
-- Standard, HD, Full-HD, and 4K conference rooms - you can even select different resolutions per participant, e.g HD for key speakers, and low resolution for others.
+- **Standard, HD, Full-HD, and 4K** conference rooms - you can even select different resolutions per participant, e.g HD for key speakers, and low resolution for others

-- Multiple screen sharing - not just the one.
-Allows your participants to share multiple screens if required.
+- **Multiple screen sharing**, not just the one.
+Allows your participants to share multiple screens if required

-- Simultaneous publishing to multiple groups - this unique mesibo capability enables you to make interesting use cases for live-streaming.
+- **Simultaneous publishing** to multiple groups - this unique mesibo capability enables you to make interesting use cases for live-streaming.

 - Per participant authentication, permissions, and controls over resolution, bandwidth, CPU, and other parameters.